keensam04/autohome/README.md

 Home automation

-The service is hosted on [autohome.serverless.social](http://autohome.serverless.social/ping).
+The service is hosted on <a href="http://autohome.serverless.social/ping" target="_blank">autohome.serverless.social</a>.
 Please raise an issue if you do not find it accessible

 ## Contributors